 Strong hips and explosive legs pay off fast in wrestling exchanges.

-With the right strength work, you’ll shoot faster, sprawl harder, and finish takedowns with way more power.
-It’s a game changer for both offense and defense.
+With the right strength work, you’ll shoot faster, sprawl harder, and finish takedowns with more power.
+It’s a game changer for offense and defense.

 Improved Endurance

 Cardio is built on the mats, no doubt.
-But that burning feeling in your arms after a failed sub attempt?
+But that burning feeling in your arms after a failed submission attempt?
 That’s muscular endurance.

 Strength training helps you keep pushing through rounds without your limbs turning into noodles.
 Less burnout, more output.

 The best strength training exercises for BJJ are compound, functional, and efficient.
-Movements that build real-world strength not just gym numbers.
+Movements that build real-world strength, not gym numbers.
 Here are the core lifts:

 - Squats